pknowles/VKLOD-Sample/README.md

 - **Per-mesh Cluster Selection**

-  Rasterizers like Nanite must select clusters, referred to as *hierarchy traversal*, for every instance of every mesh.
-Because this is ray-tracing there is little cost to simply reusing the highest detail instance for the rest.
-The cost to build its BLAS must be paid anyway, not to mention the memory requirements.
-This demo defaults to selecting clusters for each mesh with the closest four instances in mind, making a single conservatively high detail BLAS that is then used for all instances.
+  Rasterizers like Nanite must select clusters, referred to in the code as *hierarchy traversal*, for every instance of every mesh.
+For ray tracing this would require a BLAS per instance, rather than per mesh, increasing memory usage.
+Instead, this demo creates a single conservatively high detailed BLAS for each mesh and reuses it for all instances.
+The cost to build a high detail BLAS must be paid anyway.
+There is little cost for ray tracing over-detailed instances, although admittedly some.
+The conservatively high detailed BLAS is made by choosing clusters with the closest few instances in mind.
+See `TRAVERSAL_NEAREST_INSTANCE_COUNT`.
+Some can be culled using a 3D Limaçon shape and there is an optional conservative fallback if this still overflows.

+  For comparison, this sample includes code to perform per-instance traversal too, under *Rendering -> Per-Instance Traversal* in the UI.
+Overall performance and memory usage is not as good.
+BLAS allocation comes from a shared pool, so it is one step above naively allocating for worst case per-instance selected cluster counts.

 - **Batched Streaming**